Belgium delays start of Johnson & Johnson vaccination

 Almost two million people have received a first dose of a vaccine so far in Belgium, which has a population of some 11 million.

-Some 100 million doses of vaccine have been administered in the 27-nation European Union, of which Belgium is a member, and the bloc is now increasing supplies from Pfizer Inc and BioNTech SE to boost its choppy vaccine rollout.
+Some 100 million doses of vaccine have been administered in the 27-nation European Union, of which Belgium is a member, and the bloc is now increasing supplies from Pfizer Inc (PFE.N) and BioNTech SE (22UAy.DE) to boost its choppy vaccine rollout. read more

 Our Standards: The Thomson Reuters Trust Principles.